 With many who have been working and summering from home, it seems our dogs have been getting more quality time together with us than in years past.
-As you work out your schedule, be sure to consider your pets as they encounter change too.
-Read on for tips on a successful new back to school program without stress and scheduling tips for the family dog
+As you work out your schedule, be sure to consider your pets as they encounter changes too.
+Read on for tips on a successful new back-to-school program without stress and scheduling tips for the family dog

-Here are some things you can do to ease the discomfort for your pet during the back-to-school hustle and bustle.
+Here are some things you can do to ease the discomfort of your pet during the back-to-school hustle and bustle.

 - Play with your pet in the morning.
 In order to make up for the absence during the day, encourage your kids to give them extra hugs and kisses before leaving for school and especially when they return.